ilyasslazaar/genDoc/README.md

 ### Packaging as jar

-To build the final jar and optimize the microservice application for production, run:
+To build the final jar and optimize the gendoc application for production, run:

     ./mvnw -Pprod clean verify